qualcomm-qrb-ros/qrb_ros_imu/README.md

 <summary><strong>Why do I see the error: "IMU client connect failed"?</strong></summary>

 - Please ensure that the IMU frame rate configured in <code>/etc/sensors_info.conf</code> is set within the range of <strong>0–500</strong>.
+- If the sensor frame rate is set correctly but it still fails to start, please try restarting the device.
 </details>

 <details>